thiagokokada/blog/posts/2024-08-21/01-an-unordered-list-of-hidden-gems-inside-nixos.md

 a high performance implementation of [D-Bus](https://en.wikipedia.org/wiki/D-Bus).

-For those that doesn't know, D-Bus is the [Inter-Process Communication](https://en.wikipedia.org/wiki/Inter-process_communication) protocol used in most of Linux desktop.
-And distos like [Arch](https://archlinux.org/news/making-dbus-broker-our-default-d-bus-daemon/) and [Fedora](https://fedoraproject.org/wiki/Changes/DbusBrokerAsTheDefaultDbusImplementation) already use it to default, so there isn't lots of reason to not use it.
+For those who doesn't know, D-Bus is the [Inter-Process Communication](https://en.wikipedia.org/wiki/Inter-process_communication) protocol used mostly in Linux desktop.
+And distros like [Arch](https://archlinux.org/news/making-dbus-broker-our-default-d-bus-daemon/) and [Fedora](https://fedoraproject.org/wiki/Changes/DbusBrokerAsTheDefaultDbusImplementation) already use it to default, so there aren't lots of reason to not use it.